 The most common pattern.
 Parse once, then run one or more extractions with different schemas:Parse → Split → Extract

-When you need to determine document type before choosing an extraction schema:Multiple job IDs
+When you need to determine document type before choosing an extraction schema, use Classify first.Multiple job IDs

 Extract also accepts a list of job IDs, which combines the parsed content from multiple documents into a single extraction context:Supported endpoints